OpenFn/kit/examples/dts-inspector/README.md

-# Describe Package Worker
+# DTS Inspector

-A living example of how to use the `@openfn/describe-package` worker in a browser.
+A living example of how to use the `@openfn/describe-package` worker in a browser to inspect an openfn language adaptor.

 ## Running